alvarobartt/serving-tensorflow-models/README.md

 }
 ```

-Another issue that they should be working on (and AFAIK they are not) is a way to gracefully shutdown TF-Serving server,
-as there's no clean way to do that...
-More information about this issue may be reported here https://github.com/tensorflow/serving/issues/356

-So on, the ways you have to shut it down are:
+There is no way to gracefully stop the server, check [this issue](https://github.com/tensorflow/serving/issues/356) for updates,
+so you will need to either `CTRL+C` in the terminal where you launched `tensorflow_model_server`, kill the running process from
+the terminal or just stop the running container.

-- Getting the PID of `tensorflow_model_server` and kill that process:
+To look for the PID of the running `tensorflow_model_server` process and then kill it, you can use the following
+set of commands:

 ```
 ps aux | grep -i "tensorflow_model_server"
 kill -9 PID
 ```

-- Getting the running Docker Container ID and stopping/killing it:
+To look for the running Docker Container ID and then stop it, you can just use the following set of commands:

 ```
 docker ps # Retrieve the CONTAINER_ID
 docker kill CONTAINER_ID
 ```

-None of those is the recommended way, as you are supposed to have a proper way to shut it down, anyway, currently those are
-the possibilities...
-If you have more information about this issue or a cleaner way to do this, please let me know!

 ---